mmtk/mmtk-core/docs/userguide/src/tutorial/mygc/ss/alloc.md

 `HeapMeta::place_spaces()`.
 That will determine the address range of all spaces we specified.

-After this, we can call `copyspace0_meta.unwrap()` to retrieve the compute metadata for creating `copyspace0`, and `copyspace1` is similar.
+After this, we can call `copyspace0_resp.unwrap()` to retrieve the computed placement information for creating `copyspace0`.  `copyspace1` is similar.
 We can now create the two `CopySpace` instances.

 ```rust
 {{#include ../../code/mygc_semispace/global.rs:copyspaces_new}}
 ```

-Note that `CommonSpace` and `BaseSpace` define other spaces, such as the large object space.
+Note that `CommonSpace` and `BaseSpace` also define other spaces, such as the large object space.
 Their constructors specify their spaces before determining their address ranges and instantiating them, just like we discribed here.

 ### Access MyGC spaces